Texas A&M University Corps of Cadets: Post-World War II

 During the Vietnam War era, the Cadet Corps was composed of two to three Army Brigades, two to three Air Force Wings, and the Band.
 Each brigade was composed of two or three battalions of three to five companies each, and each Wing was composed of two groups of three to six squadrons each.
 During this period the Corps was composed of as many as 40 individual companies and squadrons, including the Band.

 Texas A&M remained a primarily all-male military institution with mandatory membership in the Cadet Corps until 1964, when the school began admitting women.
 In 1965 Corps membership became voluntary for students.

 The Corps first incorporated female members in the fall of 1974.
 At the time, the women were placed into a special unit, known as W-1.
 Harassment from their male counterparts was commonplace.
 Women were initially prohibited from serving in leadership positions or in the more elite Corps units such as the Band and the Ross Volunteers.
 These groups were opened to female participation in fall of 1985, following a federal court decision in a class-action lawsuit filed by a female cadet; five years later, female-only units were eliminated.

 In 1977, Freshman Orientation Week was introduced for incoming fish, culminating in the tradition of the "Fish Review", which has occurred since 1988.

 In 2007, the corps consisted of 3 Brigades, 2 Regiments, 2 Wings, the Aggie Band, and a task force of special units and veterans outfits.

 Historical service

 Members of the Cadet Corps have served in every major conflict fought by the United States since the Spanish–American War.
 During World War II, Texas A.M.C. produced 20,229 Aggies who served in combat.
 Of those, 14,123 were commissioned as officers, more than the combined total of the United States Naval Academy and the United States Military Academy during the same timeframe.
-Over 250 Aggies have served as generals or flag officers, and eight alumni have been awarded the highest United States military award, the Medal of Honor:
+Over 250 Aggies have served as generals or flag officers, and nine alumni have been awarded the highest United States military award, the Medal of Honor: